 You can prepare for these highly sought-after opportunities through

 the Bachelor of Science Degree Program in Criminal Justice at St.

-for career opportunities in the criminal justice field, including
+opportunities in the criminal justice field, including the public

-the public sector and all levels of government.
-Additionally,
+sector and all levels of government.
+Additionally, private sector

 The program draws on the guidance and insight provided by the